GenDoum/TheChessGame/README.md

 Thank you for playing the Chess Game.
 Goodbye!
 ```

+Actually to chose an option we don't have to type 3, 2, etc...
+You just have to press your arrow key and press enter to chose an option.

 ### Starting the Game

 When you start the game, you will be presented with a chessboard.
 The chessboard is an **8x8 grid**, with each cell identified by a unique coordinate.
 The horizontal axis is labeled from **'a' to 'h'** and the vertical axis is labeled from **'1' to '8'**.